 - Drink lots of water.
 Dehydration can cause skin to become dry and lose elasticity.
 Drinking water keeps skin moisturized, as well as keeping body systems in check and working their best.
 Keeping your body healthy will allow you and your body to recover more quickly when stress does creep in.

 - Use products made with gentle, non-toxic ingredients.
 Chemical ingredients can cause unnecessary stress by overwhelming your system.
-Using plant based, organic ingredients carries added benefits for your health.
+Use plant-based, organic ingredients which carry added benefits for your health.

 - Keep skin clean.
 Cleansing your skin twice a day will ensure that your skin is free of bacteria, dirt and makeup that might have accrued overnight or during the day.
 Try our Tamanu Luxury Facial Cleanser, made with gentle ingredients that cleanse and heal.
-Plus, the organic Tamanu Oil has natural anti-inflammatory properties to calm skin.
+Plus, organic Tamanu Oil has natural anti-inflammatory properties to calm skin.

 - Apply a mud mask.
-Our B Green Mud Mask is a customizable mask that will, among other things, moisturize, calm, and remove toxins from skin.
-A great treatment for skin stressed from external, environmental factors, like extreme wind or seasonal dryness.
+Our B Green Mud Mask is a customizable mask that will moisturize, calm, and remove toxins from skin.
+It’s a great treatment for skin stressed from external environmental factors like extreme wind or seasonal dryness.

 Creating a daily skin care routine with good-for-you products will give your skin an advantage when stress does creep in.
-Not only will they keep your skin performing at its very best, but the hardworking, multi-tasking, plant-based ingredients found inside your products will be poised and ready to go should there ever be a need for extra help against the burdens of stress.
+Not only will they keep your skin performing at its very best, but the hardworking, multi-tasking, plant-based ingredients found inside your products will be poised and ready for action when the burdens of stress arise.